lukifer23/GemmaFischer/docs/LC0_INTEGRATION_PLAN.md

 - [ ] Production deployment and monitoring
 - [ ] User acceptance testing
 - [ ] Performance monitoring and optimization

+## Tutor Dataset Refresh
+- **Hybrid records** now include `engine_move`, `engine_evaluation`, and `principal_variation` extracted from LC0.
+- **Prompt alignment** is handled by the updated `prompts/tutor_mode.txt` template: explanations reference the engine move, end with a `Recommendation:` line, and warn about critical defensive tries.
+- **Training script** (`scripts/train_lora_poc.py`) accepts the new schema; the instruction collator masks prompt fields and supervises only the explanation text.
+- **Data generation pipeline** should batch LC0 analyses, store them under `data/standardized/standardized_tutor_lc0_v1.jsonl`, and include Stockfish cross-checks to label major blunders.
+- **Evaluation**: updated scorecards should verify that explanations mention the engine move, provide a follow-up plan, and cover at least one opponent resource.

 ## Success Criteria